lbl-srg/obc/software/verification/README.md

 # Verifying installed control sequences using CDL

 A python based open-loop verification software to test whether the control sequences installed in HVAC controllers meet the required specification.
-The reference sequences to be tested must be present in the [Modelica Buildings Library](https://github.com/lbl-srg/modelica-buildings/) and conform to the CDL specification.
+The reference sequences to be tested must be Modelica models that conform to the [Control Description Language](https://obc.lbl.gov/specification/cdl.html) specification.

 ## Details